Site icon Cade Hildreth

 One study shows that 64% of people accept the initial offer without any negotiations.
 That’s a lot of people who potentially miss out on higher pay.

-Sometimes the company won’t be able to offer more.
-But by counter-offering, you know you’re getting the highest possible salary.
+Of course, sometimes the company won’t be able to offer more.
+But by counter-offering, you will know that you’ve gotten the highest possible salary they can offer.
+So, negotiating still has value, even if you hear a “no”.

 If you’re not ready to negotiate when you receive the offer, simply ask for some time to consider the offer.
 This lets you do your research and come up with your counter-offer.